Col de la Madeleine: Details of the climb

-From Aigueblanche, the climb is 28.28 km. long, climbing 1,533 m. at an average of 5.4%.

 On both sides of the Col de la Madeleine mountain pass cycling milestones are placed every kilometre.
 They indicate the distance to the summit, the current height, and the average slope in the following kilometre.
 Such signposting for cyclists has become common in most major mountain passes in the French Pyrenees and Alps.

 Appearances in Tour de France

-The pass was first included in the Tour de France in 1969 and has since featured 25 times.
+The pass was first included in the Tour de France in 1969 and has since featured 28 times.

 It has been ranked hors catégorie, every year since 1995.

+Appearances in Tour de France Femmes

+Col de la Madeleine featured as the finish of Stage 8 of the 2025 Tour de France Femmes.